sebastian-montero/sebastian-montero.github.io/posts/2-building-this-website.md

 .. type: text
 -->

-This is going to be a bit of a meta post about how I built this website.
+This is going to be a meta post about how I built this website.

-My previous website was a one page static website that closely resembles the `about` section of this current website.
-At the time I was learning React and I wanted to to practice building a dynamic website that eventually could be a kind of website/web app hybrid.
-I initially hosted this in Firebase thinking that I could one day use other Firebase features to implement into this mystical and abstract web app I had in my mind.
-Of course this did not happen.
+My previous website was a one-page static site that resembled the `about` section of this site.
+When I built the previous version, I was learning React.
+I built it as an exercise for building dynamic websites that could become a website/web app hybrid.
+I used to host the old site in Firebase with the hopes of using other Firebase features down the line.

-Over time I just kept the website as it was until a few months ago, when I wanted to update the data in it.
-I had to recreate the repository, download the React and Firebase tool-kits, authenticate, etc. just to update the text of my, now outdated, site website.
-Something had to change, I just didn't know where to start.
+I kept the website as it was until a few months ago when I wanted to update the information on it on a new computer.
+At that moment, I stumbled across some development barriers.
+I had to clone the repository and download the React and Firebase toolkits to update my static text.
+After this process, I realised something had to change, but I didn't know where to start.

-Last week I came across [Nikola](https://getnikola.com/) and decided to spend the whole weekend installing, tweaking and setting this current site up.
-I quickly realized that a few hours of work go a long way - Nikola provides a great infrastructure to write blogs, create pages (that I used to share my music!), and a very easy deployment path relying on GitHub pages.
-The hours I spent setting this up are totally worth it.
+Last week I came across [Nikola](https://getnikola.com/) (a static website generator).
+After a quick read, I decided to spend a whole weekend learning Nikola and setting this site up.
+I realised that a few hours of work in Nikola goes a long way.
+With this tool, I had a great infrastructure to write blogs, create pages and deploy to GitHub Pages.
+The hours I spent setting this up were worth it.

-This type of work reminds me of [black triangles](https://rampantgames.com/blog/?p=7745), large infrastructure efforts that enable the creation of tools (and in this case content) for the future.
+This work reminds me of the [black triangles](https://rampantgames.com/blog/?p=7745) blog.
+This blog explains how large infrastructure efforts enable the creation of tools for the future.
+In my case, spending time setting this site up enables me to easily write and publish content.

-Thanks god I am not using my previous React monstrosity, now I am dealing with HTML templates and CSS - which even though doesn't make things better, it provides a great building ground for the things I wanted to do in the first place: a fast and easy way to write and share with the internet.
+Now, instead of using React files, I am dealing with simpler HTML templates.
+This set up provides a great building ground for my original goal: a fast and easy way to share content online.